org-arl/VirtualAcousticOcean.jl/docs/uasp-protocol.md

 ADC data is streamed to the client as it comes in, and all fields are populated.

-DAC data is sent by the client to grogud, and is appended to the DAC buffer provided it is valid and the buffer has sufficient space.
+DAC data is sent by the client to `uaspd`, and is appended to the DAC buffer provided it is valid and the buffer has sufficient space.
 The number of channels of data for DAC must match the published `ochannels` parameter.
 The `timestamp` field is ignored for DAC data.

 Multiple channels are interleaved, i.e., data is organized as:<br>
 `[ch1_t1 ch2_t1 ch3_t1 ch4_t1 ch1_t2 ch2_t2 ch3_t2 ch4_t2 ...]`